 Option 1: No Upgrade Needed

 If the home addition calls for enlarging a room instead of putting on entirely new rooms, you may not need to enhance the HVAC system at all.
 This is usually the situation if your heating and cooling units were oversized originally.
-Get a load calculation from an Expert technician, for example one from Komfort Air by calling 704-705-8135.
+Get a load calculation from an Expert technician, for example one from Komfort Air Service Experts by calling 704-705-8135.
 This will determine if your existing HVAC setup can handle the modifications you’ve made to your house.

 Option 2: Install a New HVAC System